johnnygreeney/CardanoForTheMasses/Chapter-4-Shelley.md

 This approach guarantees that the share of rewards taken from the reserves is large in the beginning, when the number of transactions is still relatively modest since users are only starting to create their businesses on Cardano.
 Early adopters will be enticed to act swiftly to reap the benefits of the high initial payouts.
 The higher costs compensate for declining reserves over time as transaction volume grows.

 This technique also guarantees that the rewards provided are predictable and evolve over time.
-There will be no ‘jumps’ like the bitcoin halving occurrences that occur every four years.
+There will be no ‘jumps’ like the bitcoin halving[^61] occurrences that occur every four years.
 Instead, a steady exponential fall is guaranteed by a predetermined proportion deducted from residual reserves every epoch.

 So, what kind of value should *ρ* take?
 What percentage of the budget should go to the Treasury?
 This is also another trade-off: larger values of *ρ* indicate bigger rewards for everyone at first, as well as a faster-filling treasury.
 However, greater levels of *ρ* imply a quicker depletion of reserves.
 Paying big incentives and incentivizing early adopters is crucial, however, it is equally critical to present all stakeholders with a long-term view.